History & Recognition

 - 2013 - The IPA celebrates its 90th birthday.

-Throughout all phases of our history, our role has always been to to ensure the needs and requirements of our members, the profession and the business community are maintained and protected.
-The framework of the IPA serves to protect and support these interests and to ensure our members gain appropriate recognition on a professional basis.
+Throughout all phases of our history, our role has always been to to support and champion our members, and the profession.
+The framework of the IPA serves to protect and support our members and the SME/SMP sector, and to ensure our members gain appropriate recognition on a professional basis.

 The IPA believes an effective and consistent corporate identity is essential.
 A strong recognisable logo and use of post-nominals will help communicate credibility and generate greater brand awareness.